Ollie Gene Embry

-Ollie Gene Embry (born March 22, 1929) is an American bank robber who was on the FBI's "10 most wanted fugitives" list in 1951.
+Ollie Gene Embry (March 22, 1929 – April 18, 2025) was an American bank robber who was on the FBI Ten Most Wanted Fugitives List in 1951.

 Bank robbery

 Embry robbed the Monroe National Bank in Columbia, Illinois on February 6, 1951.
 Three others who robbed the bank with him were arrested before he was and given long jail terms.
 The robbers were Patrick Kane, Ollie Gene Embry and James McAllister.
 The robbers collected $8855.
 Driving away in a stolen car, they spread roofing nails on the road.
 They ran their first car into a ditch and then got into another car.
 The getaway driver, Frank Daubauch, was later picked up by East St. Louis detectives who noticed him driving a new car in town.

 The three other robbers were soon named and police were dispatched to look for them.
 Kane and McAllister met soon after at the George Washington Hotel in St. Louis to divide the money with Embry.
 Embry entered the hotel and became suspicious of a man in the lobby.
 He fled and the other two were soon arrested.